Child Support FAQs for High Earners

 - Other relevant factors

-Can Potential for Earning Be Considered When Calculating Child Support?
+Can Potential for Earning Be Considered When Calculating Child Support for high earners?

 When determining child support amounts, judges will usually look at what the parent has the potential to make as well as what they are actually earning.
 If there is a discrepancy between the two, the judge may order a higher amount of child support.